-If you have any metal implants (such as surgical clips, pacemakers or metal in the eye from previous accidents or trauma) it will not be possible for you to have this test.
+If you have any metal implants (such as surgical clips or a pacemaker), it will not be possible for you to have this test.
 In this situation, another type of scan may be used.

 CT (computerised tomography) scan

-A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
+In some people with chondrosarcoma, the cancer may spread to the lungs.
+A CT scan may be done to check for this.
+The scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
 The scan is painless and takes just a few minutes.
 A CT scan uses small amounts of radiation, which is very unlikely to harm you or anyone you come into contact with.
 You may be asked not to eat or drink for at least four hours before the scan.

 You may be given a drink or an injection of dye that allows particular areas to be seen more clearly.
 For a few minutes this may make you feel hot all over.
 If you are allergic to iodine or have asthma, you could have a more serious reaction to the injection, so it's important to let your doctor know beforehand.

 You'll probably be able to go home as soon as the scan is over.